ChartDirector 5.1 (PHP Edition)

 to find out.

-Note for 64-bit Windows: As of the writing of this document, only 32-bit pre-compiled Windows PHP is available on the official PHP web site.
-As a result, it is common to use 32-bit PHP on 64-bit Windows.
+Note for 64-bit Windows: As of the writing of this document, it is common to use 32-bit PHP on 64-bit Windows.
 If you are using 32-bit Windows PHP, you should use the Windows (32-bit) edition of "ChartDirector for PHP", even if the operating system is Windows 64-bit.

 |Operating System||File Name |

 |Mac OS X (Power PC/Intel)||chartdir_php_mac.tar.gz|